 But sometimes, you get tired of sitting still and waiting.

 Wait no more: you can make that soil more fertile and amp up the linguistic photosynthesis with these interactive French exercises.
 Aimed primarily at foundational concepts, these exercises will help even seedling French speakers master basic vocabulary topics, grammar concepts and more.

 What Are the Benefits of Interactive French Exercises?

 Even beginners can jump right in.
 As a French-language novice, it might seem like all you do is memorize words and grammar rules.
 But these interactive exercises will have you jumping for joy!
 They were designed to help any French learner master fundamental skills.

-They require active learning.
-Although you’ll need to do a certain amount of passive learning when you’re just starting out (such as listening to French lessons or absorbing French music and audio), interactive exercises will force you to actively apply the concepts you’re learning.
+For active learning, interactive exercises will force you to actively apply the concepts you’re learning.
 Through this process, you’ll quickly and clearly see what skills you’ve mastered and where your learning gaps are.